 Different Types of Probability

-There are three major types of probabilities, namely Theoretical Probability, Experimental Probability and Axiomatic Probability.
-These are explored in detail below
+There are seven major types of probabilities, namely Theoretical Probability, Experimental Probability and Axiomatic Probability.
+These are explored in detail below:

-Experimental Probability (or Empirical Probability) is the ratio between the number of trials carried out and the number of times a particular event occurs.
-Experimental Probability matches the general definition of Probability but within the context of a research study or experiment.
+Experimental Probability (also referred to as Empirical Probability) is the ratio of trials carried out and the number of times a particular event occurs.
+Experimental Probability matches the general Probability definition but within the context of the research study or experiment.

-To determine this, researchers usually experiment multiple times to obtain trustworthy results.
-Mathematically, Experimental Probability is represented as follows:
+To analyse this, researchers usually experiment multiple times to obtain trustworthy results.
+Mathematically, Experimental Probability is expressed as follows:

-In case of Axiomatic Probability, a set of rules or axioms are applied to every type.
-The chances of occurrence (or non-occurrence) of an event is quantified by applying these axioms as explained below: a) The smallest possible Probability is zero, and the biggest is one.
+In the Axiomatic Probability case, a set of rules or axioms is applied to every type.
+The occurrence (or non-occurrence) chance of an event is quantified by applying these axioms as explained below:

 b) A certain event has a Probability equal to one.